 The best way is to stack and wrap: Place a single layer of slices on a dinner plate, top with a layer of wax, freezer, foil, or parchment paper, and keep stacking, alternating pizza and paper, until all the pizza’s on the plate.
 Wrap the whole thing tightly up in plastic wrap and place in the refrigerator.
 That’s it!
-It’s not as easy as just throwing the box in the fridge, but you’ll end up with tastier leftover pizza.
-Which leaves you with lot of cold, leftover pizza to reheat.
+It’s not as easy as just throwing the box in the fridge, but you’ll end up with tastier leftover pizza to reheat.

 This is not difficult as long as you know up front that your most important ingredient here is patience.
 Just follow these steps precisely and I promise you crisp bottom crust; hot, melted cheese; and no sign whatsoever that it was made the day before.

-Step 1: Place one or two slices in the cold skillet, crust side down.
+Step 1: Place one or two slices cold pizza in the cold, dry skillet, crust side down.

 Step 2: Put a lid on the skillet

-Step 3: Set skillet on a stovetop burner set on medium high
+Step 3: Set skillet on a stovetop burner on Low to Medium (depending on the intensity of your cooktop; this may require some experimentaiton)

 Step 4: Set timer for 8 minutes.